 Learning music theory online is now easier than ever.
-There are tonnes of great music theory courses that you can start from the comfort of your home or on the go on your phone.
+There are tonnes of great music theory courses that you can start from the comfort of your home or whilst on the go with your phone.

-One great place to dip your toe into learning theory is youtube.
-There are loads of video creators who have whole channels dedicated to all helping you to read music and understand what is actually going on.
+One great place to dip your toe into learning music theory is YouTube.
+There are loads of video creators who have whole channels dedicated to helping you to read music and understand what is actually going on.

 But a quick youtube search on music theory returns an absolutely huge number of results.